 If you’re looking to start a WordPress blog for cheap, then choosing Bluehost (affiliate link) for your hosting needs may be your answer.
 Bluehost is one of the top web hosting companies in 2014 and you can start your own blog with them for just $3.95 a month!
+Also, if you sign up using my link, then you will get your domain for free if you purchase a 12 month or longer blog hosting plan.

 You may be thinking, “Well I can just start on Blogger for free.”